RobertNeuzil/HindenBurg-Research-Alert/README.md

 Create a free python anywhere account or a small linux container on aws

-Bash "pip install feedparser twilio"
+Bashp-----

+pip install requests beautifulsoup4 twilio

 You will also need to set up a Twilio account for the outbound phone text